Supported Linux Distributions

 |Ubuntu Server 16.04 LTS||April 2021|

-¶ Using the latest supported version of your preferred operating system gives you the longest time before upgrade.
+- Using the latest supported version of your preferred operating system gives you the longest time before it will need an upgrade to a later version.

 Moving to a Supported Distribution